stellar/django-polaris/docs/integrations/index.rst

 `Django Forms`_.

 Of course, you'll need to collect the amount the user would like to deposit or withdraw.
-Polaris provides a :class:`TransactionForm` that can be subclassed to add additional fields for this purpose.
+Polaris provides a ``TransactionForm`` that can be subclassed to add additional fields for this purpose.
 One ``TransactionForm`` should be rendered for every transaction processed.
 See the :doc:`../forms/index` documentation for more information.